• Skip to main content

 I See Emergent Reader

 Each habitat has an “In the _____ I See” Emergent Reader for your little learners to put together.
-The book has 7 pages total with 6 pages of real pictures of different animals belonging to each habitat.
+The book has real pictures of different animals belonging to each habitat.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.